 - Post-foundational political theory and its applications within Geography

 - Debates surrounding the post-political, de-politicisation and re-politicisation

 - Accounting, metrics and standardisation

-Joe contributes to teaching across the undergraduate and postgraduate programme within Geography.
+I contribute to teaching across the undergraduate and postgraduate programme within the Department of Geography.

 I am currently a member of The Manchester Zero Carbon Advisory Group, working to ensure that Manchester's carbon reduction commitments are in line with the Paris Agreement and that the city has in place a mechanism for monitoring its progress.
 Alongside colleagues in the aviation sub-group, I have worked to establish reporting for aviation emissions at a city-level and I am currently leading the sub-group on consumption-based / indirect emissions.